-Five dead after explosion, fire in small cabin in Brinnon area
+5 found dead after cabin explodes, burns near Brinnon on Olympic Peninsula

 The Jefferson County Sheriff’s office also requested the Washington State Patrol crime lab respond to the scene early Sunday morning, said Trooper Chelsea Hodgson.

-Brinnon is a small community on the east side of the Olympic peninsula along Highway 101 and bordering Hood Canal.
+Brinnon is a small community on the east side of the Olympic Peninsula along Highway 101 and bordering Hood Canal.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.